Connect with us

 And Now for that Dolby Atmos System Under $1000

-Our pick for a solid foundation for a budget immersive surround sound system is the Denon AVR-S760H A/V receiver.
+Our pick for a solid foundation for a budget immersive surround sound system is the Denon AVR-S760H A/V receiver which I reviewed in early 2023.
 The list price is $599, but you can find it online for about $450, or even occasionally less.
 The AVR-S760H is a good-sounding receiver with all of the options a budding audio hobbyist, music-lover or movie-lover would need.

 Advertisement.
 Scroll to continue reading.

-In 2024, you can still find the AVR-S760H online, for even less than it was in 2022 when it first came out.
-You can also find its replacement the AVR-770H and the “high performance” version – the AVR-X1700H of it online as well.
+In 2024, you can still find the AVR-S760H online, for even less than it sold for in 2022 when it first came out.
+You can also find its replacement the AVR-S770H and the “high performance” version – the AVR-X1700H of it online as well.
 Any of these makes a great foundation for a budget Dolby Atmos home theater system.
-Look for a sale price of under $500.
+Look for a sale price of under $500 on any of the above.

 Where to Buy: